-To avoid such misinterpretations, the method invented by DuPont factors in what underlying variables are affecting ROE.
-Brown’s original method, known as the “Three-step DuPont Model,” breaks ROE down into three contributing factors that affect ROE:
+To avoid such misinterpretations, the DuPont analysis formula factors in what underlying variables are affecting ROE.
+Brown’s original method, known as the “3-Step DuPont Model,” breaks ROE down into 3 contributing factors that affect ROE:

-Multiplying these three factors cancels out the units in the numerators and denominators, yielding a raw percentage that represents ROE.
+Multiplying these 3 ROE components cancels out the numerators and denominators, yielding a raw percentage representing ROE.

 This formula separates how operational efficiency, asset efficiency and efficient use of equity contribute to ROE.
-However, because all three variables are multiplied together, operational factors are not sharply separated from financing factors such as loans and equity, which can blur how these contribute to the total picture.
+However, because all 3 variables are multiplied, operational factors are not sharply separated from financing factors such as loans and equity, which can blur how they contribute to the total picture.

-To make this clearer, the basic DuPont formula can be expanded by breaking net profit margin down into a product of three ratios representing:
+To make this clearer, the basic DuPont formula can be expanded by breaking net profit margin down into a product of 3 ratios representing:

-When these additional ratios are integrated into the original three-step equation, it yields a total of five ratios being multiplied together, so this is called the “Five-step DuPont Model.”
-As in the three-step version, the units in the five-step version cancel out, leaving ROE.
+When these additional ratios are integrated into the original 3-step equation, it yields a total of 5 ratios being multiplied together, so this is called the “5-step DuPont Model.”
+As in the 3-step version, the units in the 5-step version cancel out, leaving ROE.
 The additional steps highlight how loan interest and tax rates affect ROE.

 Why Do a DuPont Analysis?

-DuPont analysis interpretation is useful for several major reasons:
+DuPont analysis interpretation is useful for several reasons:

-- You can use the DuPont analysis formula to identify how specific variables are affecting your use of shareholder equity and your overall profitability.
-For instance, you might identify how much of your profits are going towards repaying interest.
+- You can use the DuPont analysis formula to identify how specific variables affect your use of shareholder equity and your overall profitability.
+For instance, you might identify how much of your profits are going toward repaying interest.

-- You can then use this information to optimize your financial management by taking steps such as increasing sales activity or lowering expenses.
-For instance, if you’ve determined that a relatively large percent of your revenue is going towards repaying interest, you might try to refinance your business loan.
+- You can use this information to optimize your financial management, such as increasing sales activity, lowering expenses or refinancing a business loan.

-- You can also use the results of DuPont analysis to showcase your efficient use of equity to investors or to improve factors where you could improve your efficiency to impress investors.
+- You can also use DuPont analysis results to showcase your already efficient use of equity to investors or to find ways to improve your efficiency to impress future investors.

-When using the DuPont method, it’s important to be aware that it may apply differently to different industries.
-Some industries, such as fashion retail, depend heavily on high profit margins for profitability.
-So in this case, a DuPont analysis might be geared towards identifying how sales volume can be increased without shrinking profit margins.
+When using the DuPont method, remember that how you apply its results will depend on your industry.
+Some industries, such as fashion retail, heavily rely on high profit margins.
+So, in this case, a DuPont analysis might be used to identify how sales volume can be increased without shrinking profit margins.

-In contrast, a fast food chain might have low profit margins with high asset turnover rates.
-Other industries, such as sellers of heavy machinery, might have very high profit margins offsetting low sales volume.
+In contrast, a fast-food chain might have low profit margins with high asset turnover rates.
+Other industries, such as heavy machinery sellers, might have very high profit margins offsetting low sales volume.

 An experienced financial analyst can help you apply the DuPont method to your industry.

-To illustrate a simple three-step DuPont analysis example, consider two retailers with the same ROE but different underlying variables.
+To illustrate a simple 3-step DuPont analysis example, consider 2 retailers with the same ROE, 30%, but different underlying variables.

-Retailer #2 has a profit margin of 15 percent, a total asset turnover of 6.0, and a financial leverage factor of .50.
+Retailer #2 has a profit margin of 15%, a total asset turnover of 2, and a financial leverage factor of 1.0.

-Both retailers have the same ROE of 45 percent, but Retailer #1 has a high profit margin with a low rate of sales turnover, whereas Retailer #2 has a lower profit margin with a higher sales turnover rate.
-This example illustrates why a DuPont breakdown can be more informative than a simple ROE.
+Both retailers have the same ROE of 30%, but Retailer #1 has a high profit margin with a low rate of sales turnover, whereas Retailer #2 has a lower profit margin with a higher sales turnover rate.
+This example illustrates why a DuPont ratio breakdown can be more informative than a simple ROE.

 How Do You Apply a DuPont Analysis?

-To apply the DuPont analysis equation to a practical situation, you should:
+To apply the DuPont analysis formula to a practical situation, do the following:

 Decide what your goals are and which variables you want to highlight.
-This will help you decide whether to use a three-step or five-step approach.
+This will help you decide whether to use a 3-step or 5-step DuPont equation.

-For instance, if you’re going to isolate how loan interest payments are affecting your profitability so you can decide whether to refinance your loan, you will want to use the five-step approach.
+For instance, if you’re going to isolate how loan interest payments affect your profitability so you can decide whether to refinance your loan, you will want to use the 5-step DuPont formula.